olenaweb/nodejs2025Q4-service/README.md

 npm run start:dev
 ```

+1. Start the app (4000 as default) : http://localhost:4000
-1. After starting the app on port (4000 as default) you can open
+2. After starting the app on port (4000 as default) you can open
-   in your browser OpenAPI documentation by typing http://localhost:4000/doc/ and check work of application.
+   in your browser OpenAPI documentation by typing http://localhost:4000/doc/ or press the button "Open Docs" and check work of application.
+3. To test, click the "Try it out" button.
+If necessary, enter body and click the button "Execute".
+4. See doc\api.yaml - yaml documentation of the App

+5. For more information about OpenAPI/Swagger visit https://swagger.io/.

-2. On http://localhost:4000/doc-json enable json version of yaml
+6. On http://localhost:4000/doc-json enable json version of yaml

-3. download json Powershell terminal :
+7. Or download json by Powershell terminal :

 ```
    Invoke-WebRequest -Uri http://localhost:4000/doc-json -OutFile doc/openapi-check.json
 ```

-4. Json-> Yaml online generator on site: https://www.bairesdev.com/tools/json2yaml/
+8. You can also use Json-> Yaml online generator on site: https://www.bairesdev.com/tools/json2yaml/ to get actual Yaml documentation.

-5. To test, click the "Try it out" button.
-If necessary, enter body and click the button "Execute".
-6. For more information about OpenAPI/Swagger please visit https://swagger.io/.

-## Testing :
+## Testing

-#### !!! first start the server with the command:
+#### !!!
+First start the server with the command:

 ```
 npm run start
 ```

 After application running open new terminal and enter:

-To run all tests
+To run all tests (67 tests should pass)

 ```
 npm run test